drawRect/Instagram_Stories/README.md

 * Clear Image & Video Caches

 ## How To Use
-* Open the project(Instagram_Stories) folder.
+* Open the project(Stories) folder.
 You can find the Source folder inside.
 * Drag and drop the **Source** folder into your project.
 * In your project, use the same **IGStoryPreviewController**.
 * But do not change the default code that we have written in IGStoryPreviewController.
 You can add code on top of that.